 Angstrom #1 is a thermal evaporator for metals and organic materials.
-The main deposition chamber is connected to a nitrogen-filled glovebox train which is connected to a spin coater and an L-I-V diode tester.
-The system was originally designed for researching organic light emitting diode materials, but it is quite capable of providing deposition coatings for a variety of organic and inorganic electronic devices.
+The main deposition chamber is connected to a nitrogen-filled glovebox train, which is connected to a spin coater and an L-I-V diode tester.
+The system was originally designed for researching organic light emitting diode materials, but it is capable of providing deposition coatings for a variety of organic and inorganic electronic devices as well.

-The main deposition chamber is fitted with 11 thermal evaporation pockets, or which 6 can be filled with organic materials and five with metals.
-There are 4 quartz crystal monitors with allows for up to 4 co-depositions to occur simultaneously.
+The main deposition chamber is fitted with 11 thermal evaporation pockets, of which six can be filled with organic materials and five with metals.
+There are four quartz crystal monitors with allows for up to four co-depositions to occur simultaneously.
 Evaporation material can be loaded in ceramic or tungsten boats or draped over the heating element (filament evaporation).
 The evaporation melt temperature is controlled via applied heating element current, thus a true melt temperature readout is not possible.
 Be advised that materials with a melting temperature above 1100 °C may not evaporate at all.
-Low melting point metals such as silver, magnesium, and gold have been successfully evaporated in the Angstrom.
+Low melting point metals such as silver (Ag), magnesium (Mg), and gold (Au) have been successfully evaporated in the Angstrom.